loganthorneloe/ml-road-map/road_maps/learn_ml.md

 **This road map will be updated as new learning resources are created and new ML topics emerge.
 It will always remain streamlined.** Let's get started!

+_If you're looking for the previous road map, you can find it [here]._

 ## Table of Contents
 - [Machine Learning Road Map Turbo Edition](#machine-learning-road-map-turbo-edition)
   - [Table of Contents](#table-of-contents)